Age of Apocalypse: Plot summary

-With the information they gained, the X-Terminated build the device, however, Weapon Omega after being alerted that Jean Grey was hiding out in the city, resolved to hunt his wife down himself, and vowed that if her humanity could not be cured, he would kill her himself.
-Jean Grey was ultimately responsible for removing the power of the Death Seed within her former lover and were absorbed by Jean as the next host.
-Thanks to her history with the Phoenix Force, though, Jean was strong enough to reject the power of the Death Seed and displaced it.
+Jean Grey absorbs the power of the Death Seed; thanks to her history with the Phoenix Force, though, Jean was strong enough to reject the power of the Death Seed and displaced it.
 After everything died down, Weapon Omega emerged from the rubble as Logan once again, his mind now clear of the corrupting force of the Death Seed.
 Unknown to him or Jean, however, the energies of the seed had in fact been contained by Bolivar Trask in a giant machine under the Nevada Desert.